desflaherty/project1/README.md

 make a booking request through the website to book the DJ, view contact information for his management if I work in the press industry or wish to have a direct contact method.

 A Mockup for the website was created using the balsamiq software tool.
-Mockups for the proposed sections can be found
+Mockups for the proposed sections can be found in teh project folder on github https://github.com/desflaherty/project1/tree/master/MockUp

-Features
+Features:
+Index.html - This is the landing page
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 Existing Features